 Holgate Windmill is a fully restored and working 18th-century corn mill about 1.5 miles (2km) west of York city centre.
 Visitors can explore four floors & when wind permits see the sails turning and operating the machinery inside the building.
 Access to all floors is by fixed ladders with handrails.
 Stoneground wholemeal and spelt flour milled here is available for sale.

 Open days.
 The mill is normally open to the public regularly from May to October; also on some bank holidays and a few other dates.

-*Mill shop still open for flour sales in 2021!* The mill has maintained its original purpose throughout the Covid-19 pandemic by milling grain to produce flour for the local community, and substantially increased production in 2020 to meet heavy demand.
+Mill shop.
+The mill has maintained its original purpose throughout the Covid-19 pandemic by milling grain to produce flour for the local community, and substantially increased production in 2020 to meet heavy demand.
 The shop on the ground floor remains open every Saturday morning throughout the year between 10am and 12 noon for the sale of flour and other items.

 - Credit cards accepted (no fee)

 - Children welcome

 - Currently closed

 - Gift shop